microsoft/qsharp-compiler/src/Passes/README.md

 opt -load-pass-plugin ../../{Debug,Release}/libOpsCounter.{dylib,so} --passes="print<operation-counter>" -disable-output classical-program.bc
 ```

-For a gentle introduction, see examples.
+For a detailed tutorial, see examples.

 ## Creating a new pass